stevenylai/pysf/docs/pages/zigbee_light_desktop.rst

 The program depends on several Python software packages including:

 * evdev: for processing barcode scanner with Linux evdev
-* aiohttp: for accessing the web server in asyncio
+* aiohttp: for accessing the web server in an event loop

-The production process involves the following steps:
+The production process involves the following stages:

 * Wait for light: wait for a light joining the network
 * Control light: control the joined light and make sure the correct